Brandon-Rozek/website/content/ta/fall2017/cpsc220/_index.md

+---
-# CPSC 220 Computer Programming and Problem Solving Fall 2017
+title: CPSC 220 Computer Programming and Problem Solving
+---

+## Lecture Notes
+Below are notes I've taken from the lectures:

 [Lecture 3 -- September 6](sept6)